Skip to main content

 Artificial intelligence

-Learn how Turtl utilizes AI to enrich your content when converting PDFs.
+Learn how Turtl utilizes AI to import raw PDF content or Enhance PDF content using Hatch

 Does Turtl make use of third-party AI tools?

-Yes, Turtl does make use of third-party AI tools, however only when converting PDFs into Turtl Docs and as explained below.
+Yes, Turtl does make use of third-party AI tools when importing raw PDF content into Turtl Docs, as explained below.

 What third-party AI does Turtl use?